MattiaPARRINELLO/Typing-Numbers/readme.md

 2. Open Google Chrome and go to `chrome://extensions`.
 3. Enable the "Developer mode" toggle switch.
 4. Click on "Load unpacked" and select the folder containing the extension's source code.
-5. The Word Counter Chrome Extension will be installed and ready to use.
+5. The Typing Number Chrome Extension will be installed and ready to use.

 ## Usage